-The Company has provided guarantees in favour of banks as security for loans granted by them to subsidiaries and associates of the Group.
-The outstanding amount of these as at 31 March 2023 was the equivalent of \in 779 million (31 December 2022: \in 783 million).
-Out of these, \in 690 million (31 December 2022: \in 676 million) are included in consolidated borrowings of the Group and are presented as such in the interim condensed consolidated and company financial statements.
+The Company has provided guarantees in favour of banks and debt holders as security for loans granted by them to subsidiaries and associates of the Group.
+The outstanding amount of these as at 30 June 2023 was the equivalent of $\in$ 2.1 billion (31 December 2022: $\in$ 2.4 billion).
+Out of these, $\in$ 2 billion (31 December 2022: $\in$ 2.3 billion) are included in consolidated borrowings of the Group and are presented as such in the interim condensed consolidated and Company financial statements.

-As at 31 March 2023, the Company has also provided guarantees in favour of banks as security for guarantees issued by them in favour of subsidiaries and associates of the Group amounting to \in 39 million (31 December 2022: \in 19 million) and \in 3.9 million (31 December 2022: \in 1.7 million) respectively, and corporate guarantees amounting to \in 11 million (31 December 2022: \in 12 million).
-Also, as at 31 March 2023, the intragroup corporate guarantees provided to the Custom Authorities for the transportation of energy products within the bonded warehouse regime amounted to \in 170.3 million (31 December 2022: \in 170.3 million).
+As at 30 June 2023, the Company has also provided guarantees in favour of banks as security for guarantees issued by them in favour of subsidiaries and associates of the Group amounting to $\leqslant$ 39 million (31 December 2022: $\leqslant$ 19 million) and $\leqslant$ 4.6 million (31 December 2022: $\leqslant$ 1.7 million) respectively, and corporate guarantees amounting to $\leqslant$ 9 million (31 December 2022: $\leqslant$ 12 million).
+Also, as at 30 June 2023, the intragroup corporate guarantees provided to the Custom Authorities for the transportation of energy products within the bonded warehouse regime amounted to $\leqslant$ 170.3 million (31 December 2022: $\leqslant$ 170.3 million).